beyons/PHPMobile/README.md

-# PHPMobile – Android Microframework
+# PHPMobile – Android Microframework and Very early IOS

 PHPMobile is a lightweight, ultra-powerful microframework that allows you to develop Android apps entirely with PHP and JavaScript, while accessing native device features via a simple PHP-Java bridge.